ilaria-barletta/connect-x/README.md

 ![The exit page is a goodbye message to the user when they decide to leave the game](images/hangman_exit_screen.png)

 4. <u>Play game:</u><br>
 If the user follows the instructions and decides to proceed in order to play a game they will be given the option to select their preferred difficulty level.
 The game has 3 levels: easy, intermediate and hard.
 The difference in levels depends on the lenght of the words they need to guess in order to win.
-Easy has short words (4/5 letters), intermediate has medium lenght words and hard has particularly long/hard words.
+Easy has short words (4/5 letters), intermediate has medium length words and hard has particularly long/hard words.
 ![The game is made of three levels](images/hangman_levels.png)

 When they pick their preferred level they are then asked if they are happy with their choice and if they are,the game begins.